 Regulatory exemptions.
 There are situations in which a municipal employee's receipt of a gift does not present a genuine risk of a conflict of interest, and may in fact advance the public interest.
 The Commission has created exemptions permitting giving and receiving gifts in these situations.
 One commonly used exemption permits municipal employees to accept payment of travel-related expenses when doing so advances a public purpose.
-Another commonly used exemption permits municipal employees to accept payment of costs involved in attendance at educational and training programs.
+Another commonly used exemption permits municipal employees to accept payment of programs.
 Other exemptions are listed on the Commission's website.